OpenF2/F2/docs/src/app-development.md

 % App Development

 <p class="lead">You've come to the right place if you want to start building F2 apps.
-Before continuing, make sure you've cloned the F2 repo on GitHub or downloaded the latest build.
+Before continuing, make sure you've cloned the F2 repo on GitHub or downloaded the latest build (v{{sdk.version}}).
 Browse to the [quick start guide](https://github.com/OpenF2/F2#quick-start) to find out how.
 Secondly, [read about the F2 Framework](index.html#framework).
 There are a few important concepts to help you better understand apps, containers and context.</p>

 Defined very simply, an F2 app is a `javascript` file which contains your app manifest.
 Technically an F2 app is one of two things: